NeuroTechX/ntx_slack_archive/vr_bci.md

  >I've been putting in a lot of hours in Unity and using physical sensors like ultrasonic sound ones to manipulate virtual objects.
 I'm curious if we'd be able to pass in eeg waves in a similar fashion.

+7/25/2017 10:14 PM

+ **dan** :

+ >Would be happy to collaborate if there's interest.
+My strengths are definitely more on the interaction design / VR side rather than BCI but I've been farting around with it.
+I think with the right team we could do some damage